-The University maintains seventy-eight resident student apartments designed for undergraduate or CELE families, undergraduate or CELE married students, and undergraduates or CELE students over the age of 25.
+The University maintains seventy-eight resident student apartments designed for undergraduate or CELE students and their families.
 Full time employees of the University and graduate students may also apply, but graduate students are the last group to receive placement.
-We cannot accept applications from students in the CAPS program.
-The FIRS consist of thirtysix units with 1 bedroom/1 bath, twelve units with 2bedrooms/1 bath, and thirty units with 2 bedrooms/2 baths.
+We cannot accept applications from students in the CAPS program or doctoral programs.
+The FIRS consist of thirty-six units with 1 bedroom/1 bath, twelve units with 2-bedrooms/1 bath, and thirty units with 2 bedrooms/2 baths.
 Applications are available through the MyHousing portal of the Eagle website. http://eagle.northwestu.edu/housing/.